Designations Congruent with Things: Chapter 13

 “That’s—unfortunate,” Hermann says.

 “Hermann, you are literally killing me, here.
-I’m loosing brain cells and cardiac tissue in frustrated anticipation.
+I’m losing brain cells and cardiac tissue in frustrated anticipation.
 Let’s go.
 Use your words.
 Start talking.”

-“It’s nothing,” Hermann says, sounding like he’s being strangled.
-“This particular news outlet appears to have obtained some footage from the Hong Kong international airport, and you look, we look—we look quite—memorable.
-Based on the text accompanying the image they’ve chosen to display, well they appear to be speculating on the etiology behind our sudden departure from the PPDC and your appearance on the footage.”
+“It’s nothing.”
+Hermann sounds like he’s being strangled.
+“This particular news outlet appears to have obtained some footage from the Hong Kong International Airport, and you look, we look—we look quite—memorable.
+Based on the text accompanying the image they’ve chosen to display, they appear to be speculating on the etiology behind our sudden departure from the PPDC and your appearance on the footage.”

 “I haven’t heard you describe something that poorly and euphemistically since—”